Garden decking can take the outdoor living experience to the next level. It elevates the plot and is a versatile landscape material for gardens.

 1. Different flooring for zoning

 Using different flooring choices helps zone out the outdoor space.
-This trick works well with small gardens, making them actually look bigger.
+This trick works well with limited spaces, making them actually look bigger.

 2. Modern covered deck

-A covered deck that’s an extension of the interior, built with Ipe wood and pressure-treated framing.
+Consider a covered deck built with pressure-treated framing for a robust structure.
 The concept allows you to make the most of your outdoor living space, no matter the weather.
+It also opens an opportunity to add a Sunjoy gazebo into the setting!

 3. Mix and match pool deck